Carlo Pollonera

-Carlo Pollonera (Alexandria, Egypt, March 27, 1849 – Turin, June 17, 1923) was an Italian painter, particularly of landscapes, and also an important malacologist.
+Carlo Pollonera (March 27, 1849 – June 17, 1923) was an Italian painter, particularly of landscapes, and also an important malacologist.

 Biography

-Carlo Pollonera's father, Giovanni B. Pollonera, was a lawyer in Alexandria.
+Carlo Pollonera was born in Alexandria, Egypt, where his father, Giovanni B. Pollonera, was a lawyer.
 He died when Carlo was a child, after which his mother returned to Italy (Genoa) and remarried.
 As a seventeen-year-old, Carlo fought with Garibaldi on the Trentino campaign of 1866.
 In 1865, the family had moved to Turin, where Pollonera began studying painting with Alberto Maso Gilli.
 He enrolled at the Accademia Albertina and studied under Enrico Gamba and Andrea Gastaldi.
 Pollonera was a rebellious pupil, wanting to paint exactly what he saw, rather than, for instance, changing a distracting background.
 This principle not to improve on what he saw remained a hallmark of his painting throughout Pollonera's career.
 After four years with Gastaldi, in 1873 he switched to study in the private school of Antonio Fontanesi.
 In January 1875, he travelled with his close friend Carlo Stratta to Paris, where he studied under Thomas Couture and was influenced by the Barbizon school.
 Other visits were to Milan in 1874 and to Rome between 1900 and 1912, where he associated with Antonio Mancini, Pietro Canonica and John Singer Sargent.
 His Card Players, one of his first works, was exhibited at the 1873 Promotrice of Turin, where he subsequently exhibited regularly.
 Among his works are: Canavese; Aprile; Le oche; Tranquillità; Il ballo; La mestizia; Terrena fiorito, and Il Malone.
 In 1882, he exhibited the life-size portrait of Il seminatore.
 Some of his paintings are nowadays valued at thousands, or even tens of thousands, of euros.